nyudlts/jisu-reader/README.md

 ## Dev Setup
 For development purposes it is possible to run this project locally.
 Note that this project requires the following projects to also be running locally in order to work.

-[jisu-build](https://github.com/nyudlts/jisu-build)             For a Solr database populated with book data.
+[jisu-build](https://github.com/nyudlts/jisu-build)             A Solr database populated with book data.
 [jisu-pub-server](https://github.com/nyudlts/jisu-pub-server)   A Publication Manifest Server with books in the 'test' directory.
 [jisu-api](https://github.com/nyudlts/jisu-api)                 An API for the reader to make Solr calls.

 With these three service running you run the reader in development mode by follow these steps: